Training-Free Diffusion Priors for Text-to-Image Generation via Optimization-based Visual Inversion: Introduction

 \section{Introduction}

-Text-to-image (T2I) generation has seen remarkable progress, with diffusion models \cite{StableDiffusion} representing the current state-of-the-art.
-Architectures like unCLIP \cite{unCLIP} have demonstrated that a hierarchical approach, which first generates a CLIP image embedding from a text caption using a \emph{prior} model and then generates an image from that embedding using a \emph{decoder}, can produce high-fidelity and diverse images.
-However, this performance comes at a significant cost: the diffusion prior is typically a large model that is expensive to train, requiring \textit{billions of image-text pairs} and substantial computational resources.
+Text-to-image (T2I) generation has seen remarkable progress, evolving from autoregressive approaches like DALL-E~\cite{ramesh2021zero} to diffusion models~\cite{ho2020denoising, StableDiffusion}, which now represent the state-of-the-art.
+Architectures like unCLIP~\cite{unCLIP} have demonstrated that a hierarchical approach, which first generates a CLIP image embedding~\cite{radford2021learning} from a text caption using a prior model and then generates an image from that embedding using a decoder, can produce high-fidelity and diverse images.
+However, this performance comes at a significant cost: the diffusion prior is typically a large model that is expensive to train, requiring billions of image-text pairs and substantial computational resources.

 Recent work has focused on making these priors more efficient.
-ECLIPSE \cite{Eclipse}, for example, introduced a data-efficient prior that achieves competitive results at a fraction of the parameters and training samples.
-Despite these advancements, the fundamental paradigm remains unchanged, the prior must still be learned through an extensive training phase, limiting accessibility and adaptability.
+ECLIPSE~\cite{Eclipse}, for example, introduced a data-efficient prior that achieves competitive results at a fraction of the parameters and training samples.
+Despite these advancements, the fundamental paradigm remains unchanged: the prior must still be learned through an extensive training phase, limiting accessibility and adaptability.

-In this work, we investigate a radical alternative: ``\textit{can we entirely eliminate the training phase for the prior?}'' Building on recent work on modality inversion \cite{CrossTheGap}, we leverage Optimization-based Visual Inversion (OVI), a \emph{data free and training-free} method, originally introduced to cast intra-modal tasks into inter-modal ones, to substitute the prior with an on-the-fly optimization process.
+In this work, we investigate a radical alternative: ``can we entirely eliminate the training phase for the prior?''
+Building on recent work on modality inversion~\cite{CrossTheGap}, we leverage Optimization-based Visual Inversion (OVI), a training-free method proposed therein to cast intra-modal tasks into inter-modal ones, to substitute the prior with an on-the-fly optimization process.
 Instead of relying on a mapping network, OVI generates a CLIP image embedding by iteratively refining a random latent vector to maximize its semantic alignment with the target textual prompt embedding.
-To further guide this process towards plausible visual representations, we introduce two novel regularization strategies: a Mahalanobis constraint that pulls the embedding towards the global distribution of real image embeddings, and a Nearest-Neighbor constraint that aligns it with the most similar real image embedding from a reference dataset.
+To further guide this process towards plausible visual representations, we introduce two novel regularization strategies: a Mahalanobis constraint~\cite{lee2018simple} that pulls the embedding towards the global distribution of real image embeddings, and a Nearest-Neighbor constraint, inspired by retrieval-augmented approaches~\cite{blattmann2022retrieval, chen2022re, sheynin2022knn}, that aligns it with the most similar real image embedding from a reference dataset.